NaviAirway: a Bronchiole-sensitive Deep Learning-based Airway Segmentation Pipeline: Introduction

-\textbf{1)} The first challenge comes from the most prominent characteristic of airways – the complex tree structure, which begins from the trachea and ends at the alveoli.
-The trachea beginning at the larynx is denoted as Generation 0, while the divided left and right main-stem bronchi as Generation 1.
-After that, the airways become finer until the 23rd generation—alveolar sacs \cite{reece2015overview}.
-In our paper, low generation stands for large airways closer to the trachea, while high generation refers to fine bronchioles closer to the alveolar sacs. \textbf{2)} The second challenge comes from the fact that the airways only take up a small fraction in CT images.
-It is difficult even for human experts to exclude all background information and target the airways accurately.
-Moreover, unlike humans, who can recognize airway branches as geometric shapes, existing computer algorithms can only identify them pixel-wise and thus often overlook fine bronchioles of few-pixel thickness. \textbf{3)} The third challenge concerns algorithm robustness and usability when dealing with new image datasets.
-It is possible that an airway segmentation algorithm only learns special airway features, instead of the general ones, from the given CT scans.
-When tested with new CT scans, the performance of the algorithm may drop drastically, thus losing generality. \textbf{4)} The fourth challenge is a frequent problem in medical image segmentation.
-It is impractical to create a large labeled medical image dataset due to the high labeling cost.
-Employing unlabeled images will be clinically significant but is lacking.
+Besides the morphological complexity, airway segmentation becomes more challenging because of the imbalance sizes among airways of different generations.
+The airway tree begins from the trachea and ends at the alveoli.
+The trachea beginning at the larynx is denoted as \emph{Generation 0}, while its subsequently divided left and right main-stem bronchi as \emph{Generation 1}.
+The airways become progressively finer until the 23rd generation—alveolar sacs~\cite{reece2015overview}.
+In our paper, \emph{low generation} stands for large airways closer to the trachea, while \emph{high generation} refers to fine bronchioles closer to the alveolar sacs.
+As shown in Figure~\ref{fig:teaser}, low-generation airways occupy most of the voxels but have fewer branches compared to high-generation airways.
+Voxel-wise loss functions such as dice loss may lead to the failure of segmenting fine bronchioles.
+While training on low-generation airways and then on high-generation airways may partly solve the problem ~\cite{zhang2020pathological}, this scheme causes the model to lose knowledge of low-generation airways after long training on high-generation airways.